Once you have read the sample appeal letter, be sure to read the discussion of the letter.

 Although I was not surprised when I received a rejection letter from Ivy Tower College, I was extremely disappointed.
 I knew when I applied that my SAT scores from the November exam were below average for Ivy Tower.
 I also knew at the time of the SAT exam (because of illness) that my scores did not represent my true ability.

-However, since I applied to Ivy Tower back in January, I have retaken the SAT and improved my scores measurably.
-My math score went from a 570 to a 660, and my reading score went up a full 120 points.
+However, since I applied to Ivy Tower in January, I have retaken the SAT and improved my scores measurably.
+My math score went from a 570 to a 660, and my evidence-based reading and writing score increased a full 120 points.
 I have instructed the College Board to send these new scores to you.

 Sincerely,